videlais/Unofficial-Ink-Cookbook/Chapter4/index.md

 ## Glue

-The default act is for each new line of text to have its own new line in the output.
+The default action is for each new line of text to have its own new line in the output.
 However, this can be changed using glue, a pairing of less-than and greater-than signs.

 ```ink
 This text <>